 In large scale emergencies, AU Alert will be used to announce an "all clear" (except for a tornado).
 In small scale emergencies, the "all clear" may come from emergency services, Campus Safety, or an University employee.

 If you are unclear on whether the emergency has ended, you can contact 911 or Campus Safety where applicable and when safe to do so.

 After receiving notice of the "all clear", you may be directed to take additional actions which could include; moving to a different location, meeting with emergency services to provide statements, or adjusting your regular work/class schedule as directed by the University.

 After an emergency the last step to take is to take care of yourself.
-Some emergencies can be traumatic and which may have an affect on you.
+Some emergencies can be traumatic and may have an effect on you.
 The University does have resources to help you resume your regular activities.
 If you or someone you know needs assistance, you can notify any of the following departments or submit a CARE report online.

 |Student Life Deans||269-471-3215|